darklab8/autogit/docs/git-conventional-commits.md

 ![changelog example](../assets/changelog_example.png)

 - Your repository will look professionally with neat git commits, git tags, releases and changelogs! 😎

+How can we enforce it for all developers of the repository though?

+- By using [CI run with autogit](../.github/workflows/validate.yml) for every commit push or pull request!

 ## Tools